stratapp/stratapp-website/about.md

   B2B SaaS companies typically lock their clients into a prepaid contract, then leave the client to figure out the implementation by themselves; putting forward a list of 'preferred partners' offering different advice, methodologies, resources and pricing.

   We are rewriting the SaaS playbook.
-We have carefully designed the methodology for our partners, and we have laid out the reasonable costs for each and every step.
+We have designed the methodology for our partners, and we have laid out the reasonable costs for each and every step.

   Why?
 We genuinely care about our clients' success.
 We have decided that should include removing the stress, hassle and unforseen costs of implementation.
 section_image: "/uploads/strategic-illustration.svg"